mikecann/mikecann.co.uk/public/posts/tinkering-with-convex/post.md

 ## Requires internet connection

 I already mentioned that there is no self-hosted version of Convex and compared it to Firebase.
 One other downside of having no local version of your system is that should your internet go down you are no longer able to work on your project.

 This infact happened to me when I was working on ThreadX which forced me to go outside and touch grass.. ewww..

 ## No enforced reference constraints

 Unfortunately the schema doesn't enforce reference constraints this means that unlike Postgres you cant "CASCADE" when you delete a row.
 For example if I delete a message on ThreadX I would also like to delete any likes that might be associated with it.

-I understand this might be a challenging thing to do technically and IMO there are work arounds so its not that big of a deal.
+I understand this might be a challenging thing to do technically and there are work arounds so _shrug_ its probably not that big of a deal.

 It may also be solvable using [the relationship helpers](https://stack.convex.dev/functional-relationships-helpers).